digbmc/cwd-toolkit/_projects/01_installation.md

 category: "spotlight"
 permalink: /how-to/installation/
 header:
-    teaser: /assets/images/default-4.jpg
+    teaser: /assets/images/mike-yukhtenko.jpg
     image:  # Putting the path to an image here will replace the header image.
-    alt: "Books on an ornate wooden bookshelf." # It is good practice to include an image desription as alt text.
+    alt: "Dark ocean waves." # It is good practice to include an image desription as alt text.
     caption: "[Photo by Mario Klassen on Unsplash](https://unsplash.com/@marioklassen)" # Put a caption for your image here.
 It will display in the bottom right corner of the image.
 ---